Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 We defined the descriptions for two books, namely ``It`` and ``1984``, that refer to a data model.

-The attributes are instantiated with a dictionary that:
+The attributes are instantiated with a dictionary that has:

-* as key, the name of the attribute.
+* as keys, the name of the attributes.
-* as value, the associated value of the attribute.
+* as values, the values associated with the attributes.

 Notice that in the latter book we omitted the ``average_rating`` field.
 We are allowed to do that because the ``average_rating`` attribute is not mandatory.